Yearly Archives: 2017

 About Digital ID and Authentication Council of Canada Innovation White Papers

-DIACC innovation white papers explore use cases and experiences that focus on current issues and opportunities in emerging identity markets.
+DIACC innovation white papers explore use cases and experiences focusing on current issues and opportunities in emerging identity markets.
 DIACC innovation white papers are guided by the DIACC’s ten Digital ID & Authentication ecosystem principles and by the priorities of DIACC members.

-DIACC innovation white papers are intended to provide insights to business, legal, and technical general audiences on issues related to digital ID and authentication in Canada and around the world.
+DIACC innovation white papers are intended to provide insights to business, legal, and technical general audiences on digital ID and authentication issues in Canada and around the world.
 DIACC innovation papers are not endorsements and do not represent a qualified organization opinion of the DIACC.

 About Digital ID and Authentication Council of Canada (DIACC)